Janet-19/Python-Project/README.md

 > In data modelling, considering it's a regression problem, thus I chose Linear Regression , SGD Regression, Decision Tree Regression, LGBM, XGBOOST algorithms with parameter tuning to train the model respectively.
 Then, I used Mean Absolute Error, Mean Squared Error, Root Mean Square Error indicators to compare the performance of the above five models.

 > After comparison, I found Decision Tree Regression achieves best performance in used car price prediction.

+P.S.
+Since the dataset has so many columns, and each column have different chatacteristics and influencing factors towards car prices.
+Thus, **I did not implement *pipeline to automate the whole workflow*, but chose to implement different handling methods towards different columns separately towards missing values, duplicates, categorical encoding, other feature transformation, as well as data standardization.**

+**Compared with other ML workflow in Kaggle using pipeline, I got improved performance in model training and evaluation after customized feature engineering.**

 [Reference & Citations](https://github.com/Janet-19/Python-Project/blob/master/references/reference.md)
 ------------